 One of the most common approaches to the study of ethics and technology is by exploring the role of normative values in the process of development.
 However, at the LSE we have decided to introduce a different way of posing the problem that can provide a new fruitful source of analysis.
-Researchers and scholars from the field of Studies of Science and Technology (STS) such as Bruno Latour claim that 'objects' or 'things' can also shape how developers think about values.42 In this way, morality is not only 'inscribed' in technological devices, but technological devices themselves can shape how developers think about ethics.
+Researchers and scholars from the field of Studies of Science and Technology (STS) such as Bruno Latour claim that 'objects' or 'things' can also shape how developers think about values.
+In this way, morality is not only 'inscribed' in technological devices, but technological devices themselves can shape how developers think about ethics.

 For instance, choosing a network to transmit IoT data demands important decisions from the side of the developer, and the available options can spark specific ethical reasoning.
-In practical terms, this approach implies that instead of proposing a list of 'values' shared by the IoT community (Deliverable 2.2), we lay out a set of technical configurations that pose special constraints and opportunities for IoT entrepreneurs and some of the ways they have addressed them.
+In practical terms, this approach implies that instead of proposing a list of 'values' shared by the IoT community (Deliverable https://iotmark.wordpress.com last accessed June 15, 2018